vess-dev/vess-dev/README.md

 ## 🔭 History

- - Decent with Rust and Python.
+ - Decent with Lua, Python, and Rust.
- - Okay with JS, CSS, HTML.
+ - Okay with CSS, HTML, JS, and SQL.
- - Familiar with SQL, Java, Bash.
+ - Familiar with Bash, Java, and Matlab.
- - Once looked at C++, C, ASM.
+ - Once looked at ASM, C, and C++.

 ## 🌱 Self